Renata Gabryelczyk, Guest Editor, University of Warsaw, Faculty of Economic Sciences, Poland

 - JEMI was awarded 14 points (on the 1-15 scale) based on the latest evaluation by the Polish Ministry of Science and Higher Education (List B).

 - JEMI is classified by NSD in the Norwegian Register for Scientific Journals, Series and Publishers, being a part of the Nordic List as the scientific level 1.

 - Your research will be validated by a double-blind peer review process – you can receive valuable tips on how to improve your research.

 - There are no charges for having a paper published in JEMI.

 - You can share your research – JEMI is an open access journal which means that all content is freely available without charge to the user or their institution.

-- Publication of Special Issue: in the middle of 2019
+- Publication of Special Issue: at the end of 2019 or beginning 2020

 - Rosemann, M. (2014).
 Proposals for future BPM research directions.
 In Ch.
 Ouyang & J.-Y. Jung (Eds.), Proceedings of the 2nd Asia Pacific Business Process Management Conference.
 Lecture Notes in Business Information Processing (pp. 1-15).
 Cham: Springer.